Health department issues advisory for recent Golden Ray leak

 The Glynn County Health Department has issued a shoreline pollution advisory for Jekyll and St. Simons islands, urging beachgoers to be on the lookout for oil globules in the sand and fuel sheens on the surf from the salvage operation of the shipwrecked Golden Ray.

 Still, oil from the recent cut is making its presence known, the health department said.
-The health department advised beachgoers that oil globules can be washed off “with clean soap and water.
+It advised beachgoers coming in contact with the oil globules to wash it off “with clean soap and water.
 There is no need to use harsh detergents, solvents or other chemicals to wash oil from skin or clothing – these could be harmful to you.”

 The health department advised people to get out of the water if they encounter an oil sheen on the surface.